rubnvp/awesome-vue/README.md

 _Utilities not directly related to the UI_

+- [vue-props-validation](https://github.com/rubnvp/vue-props-validation) - Vue props validation logic extracted for nested validations in objects and arrays using the Vue native syntax.
 - [vue-underscore](https://github.com/HKskn/vue-underscore) - simple vue plugin to implement underscore
 - [vue-lazy-calc](https://github.com/dreambo8563/vue-lazy-calc) - A simple calculation plugin in lazy && chaining way with strong typed.
 - [vue-loadable](https://github.com/VitorLuizC/vue-loadable) - A plugin to improve loading state control with pretty simple methods, decorators and helpers.